rda0/iptoasn-webservice/README.md

   - Bulk lookup provided list of IP addresses
 - `/v1/as/n/<as number>`
   - Lookup provided AS number
+- `/v1/as/ns`
+  - Returns all known AS numbers
 - `/v1/as/n/<as number>/subnets`
   - Returns all known subnets of a given AS number